kernelism/reddit-scraper/README.md

 A simple tool to scrape posts and comments from Reddit subreddits.

-## What it does

-- Scrapes top posts and their comments from specified subreddits
-- Supports monthly or yearly time periods
-- Can limit the number of posts scraped per subreddit
-- Saves data in JSON format for easy analysis

 ## How it works

 ### The Smart Way to Scrape Reddit